esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 4 bytes to avoid unexpected behavior.

-This design choice was made to avoid having various alignment computations, thus favoring computational speed at the cost of rendering some minimal bytes useless.
+This design choice was made to avoid having various alignment computations, thus favoring computational speed at the cost of rendering some minimal amount of bytes useless.
 ```

 #### Execution